pgdn-network/sui-network-report-250819/simulated_attack.md

 # Simulated Attack

-# Sui Validator Exposure Analysis
+## Sui Validator Exposure Analysis

-## Executive Summary / TL;DR
+### Executive Summary / TL;DR

-The Sui Network is Vulnerable to
+The Sui Network is Vulnerable to Coordinated Attacks Leading to Network Halt.

 Our external security scan found that validators controlling 3,955 of 10,000 voting power (39.6%) have critical vulnerabilities including open SSH ports and unpatched CVEs across multiple services.
 Since Sui halts at ≥3,334 voting power loss, **the network currently exceeds the failure threshold by 621 voting power** - a razor-thin margin.